Thursday, February 28, 2013

 "Why I Run"

-At 4:30am in 10 degree weather, an hour from my house in New Hampshire, I was passed the flame to run my stretch of the relay.
+At 4:30am, in 10 degree weather, an hour from my house in New Hampshire, my personal torch received the famous flame that has been passed from carrier to carrier for centuries.
+The moment will forever live in my memory as my short stretch to carry the flame began.
 For the first time in my life I got the thrill of running for a crowd.
-My one-tenth of a mile was filled on both sides of the road with my closest family and friends cheering me on.
-This was my first real exercise in months of hospital beds and minimal health.
-But it wasn't apparent.
-I was so thrilled with adrenaline and happiness, I began sprinting and high stepping before being told to slow down and embrace the moment.
-As my dad said afterwards, "You looked like you could run a marathon with how excited and how much energy you had."
-And it felt like I could have.
+My one-tenth of a mile was filled on both sides of the road with my closest family and friends bearing the brutally cold weather and cheering me on.
+This was my first real exercise in more than 8 months, as my health was far too weak and my restrictions were overly-precautious when it came to any exercise.
+But while carrying that flame, it wasn't apparent that my body was recovering from its most devastating battle yet.
+I was so filled with adrenaline and happiness holding the glowing torch in my hand that I began sprinting and high stepping my way up the road before being told to slow down and embrace the moment.

-Challenge accepted.
-Nine years after being diagnosed, while living in Thailand, I climbed to the top of Mount Kinabalu in Borneo, one of the tallest mountains in Southeast Asia.
-The two day trek stretched my lungs and heart to the limit with it's 4,095 meters above sea level elevation.
-After surviving that, I got the hunger.
-To honor my ten year anniversary of my diagnosis, I climbed for four days to the base camp of the tenth tallest mountain in the world, Nepal's Mount Annapurna in the Himalayas, at 4,130 meters above sea level.
-I reached the peak April 8th, 2010, just three days before my decade of challenge and celebration.
+To honor my ten year anniversary of my diagnosis, I climbed for four days to the base camp of the tenth tallest mountain in the world, Nepal's Mount Annapurna in the Himalayas, at 4,130 meters (13,549 ft) above sea level.
+I reached the peak April 8th, 2010, just three days before my decade anniversary of challenge and celebration.

 Checking off these challenges on my list has been something I've prided myself on and have built my life post-cancer around.
 So when I think about why I'm running any race, I just think back to all of the times I wasn't able to jump out of my hospital bed and just run.
-That imagine encourages me everyday and every mile.
+That image encourages me everyday and every mile.

 To donate towards my cause for Team Fight, please go to my personal page here and help me reach my fundraising goal for this year's Baltimore Half Marathon.